gabynaiman/dynamic_controller/README.md

 # DynamicController

-Simple way to add CRUD actions to Rails controllers.
+Simple way to add CRUD actions into Rails controllers.

 Suppoted formats HTML and JSON.